hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 4. Wipes the container (Exchange mailbox) for each device

 > **Note that you should test and validate within your own environment first**.
-Utilize this [resource](https://learn.microsoft.com/en-us/exchange/clients/exchange-activesync/remote-wipe) to understand the impact of utilizing the "Clear-MobileDevice" command as using it incorrectly can **wipe the entire device**.
+Utilize this [resource](https://learn.microsoft.com/en-us/exchange/clients/exchange-activesync/remote-wipe) to understand the impact of utilizing the "Clear-MobileDevice" command as using it incorrectly can potentially **wipe the entire device**.
 The goal is to wipe the container (Exchange mailbox) only

 ```powershell
 # remove-company-data.ps1